 About lymphocytes and lymphoblasts

 Lymphocytes are made in the bone marrow, the spongy, red tissue in the inner part of the large bones.
 Lymphocytes are found in the blood, lymph nodes, and spleen.
 Healthy lymphocytes fight bacterial and viral infections.
 In people with ALL, new lymphocytes do not develop into mature cells, but stay as immature cells called lymphoblasts.

 When a child has ALL, the lymphoblasts fill the bone marrow and crowd out other normal cells, preventing the production of red blood cells (cells that carry oxygen to tissues), many other types of normal white blood cells (cells that fight infection), and platelets (cells that help blood to clot).
 If the bone marrow is not functioning correctly, the child may experience anemia, easy bruising, bleeding, or infection.

 Anemia is from too few red blood cells.
 Anemia can lead to fatigue, irritability, sleepiness, paleness, shortness of breath, and a rapid heartbeat.

 Bruising or bleeding from injuries may occur more easily because the blood cannot clot normally when the platelet count is low.

 Infection may occur more often if the blood has too few normal white blood cells.
 Many types of white blood cells are needed to fight infections caused by different germs.

 The leukemic lymphoblasts may also collect in the child’s lymph nodes and cause them to swell.
-Lymphoblasts may also spread to other organs, including the skin, liver, spleen, a girl’s ovaries, a boy’s testicles, and the spinal fluid.
+Lymphoblasts may also spread to other organs, including the skin, liver, spleen, the spinal fluid, and a girl’s ovaries, and a boy’s testicles.